Madhav-Somanath/Madhav-Somanath/README.md

 # Hi there! 🚀

+#### I would prefer if you went through my profile in light mode! ( i know we all love dark more but please :D )

-Budding Data Scientist with premier grade Full-stack development skills, skilled in handling and telling data driven stories, with various projects done in both Data Science and Web Development domains.<br>
+Budding Data Enthusiast with premier grade Full-stack development skills, skilled in handling and telling data driven stories, with various projects done in both Data Science and Web Development domains.<br>
 Currently open to positions in Data Science, Machine Learning, Deep learning and related fields.

 # My skills 💻